Juveniles Prosecuted as Adults

 Lawyer for Juveniles Prosecuted as Adults in Queens, NY

 If you, your child, or someone you know has been arrested for any kind of alleged criminal offense in the greater New York City area, it is in your best interest to retain legal counsel as soon as possible.
-Law Office of Rochelle S. Berliner aggressively defends alleged juvenile offenders and youthful offenders in Queens as well as in Brooklyn, Manhattan, and the Bronx.
+Law Office aggressively defends alleged juvenile offenders and youthful offenders in Queens as well as in Brooklyn, Manhattan, and the Bronx.

 Queens criminal defense attorney Rochelle S. Berliner has experience handling these cases on both sides of the aisle, having spent 14 years as a prosecutor with the New York County District Attorney's Office.
-She can provide an honest and thorough evaluation of your case when you call Law Office of Rochelle S. Berliner to schedule a free, confidential consultation.
+She can provide an honest and thorough evaluation of your case when you call Law Office to schedule a free, confidential consultation.